-Once you are happy with the arrangement of the letters.
-Take a pencil and mark the frame where each drill holes will be.
+Once you are happy with the arrangement of the letters, take a pencil and mark the frame where each drill hole will be.
 After you have marked each location, take a 3/8″ drill bit and drill a hole on each mark.

 Sand the wood of the frame if needed and wipe the board clean.

 TIP: PRESS THE LETTERS ONTO THE FRAME AND HOLD IT THERE FOR 30 SECONDS.
-ALSO IF ANY GLUE SEEPS OUT FROM AROUND THE LETTERS, USE A Q-TIP TO REMOVE THE EXTRA.
+ALSO, IF ANY GLUE SEEPS OUT FROM AROUND THE LETTERS, USE A Q-TIP TO REMOVE THE EXTRA IMMEDIATELY.

-After all the letters have been glued, let the frame sit for a couple of hours (I would recommend 24 hours to let the glue dry completely).
+After all the letters have been glued, let the frame sit for 24 hours to let the glue dry completely.

-If you are not adding lights, the sign only needs a hanging device and it’s ready to hang or sit on that fireplace mantel.
+If you are not adding lights, the sign only needs a hanging device and it’s ready to hang or sit on your fireplace mantel.

 Some areas needed an extra light in the space to make the distance to the next hole.